charlesmchen/WeView2/FAQ.md

 ## About

-WeView2 is complete rewrite of the WeViews library.
+WeView is complete rewrite of the WeViews library.

 # TODO: Move the concepts section to another page.